Study module coordinators

 Marianne Mensah

-Climate Educator and Coordinator of the Smart and Sustainable City module
+Climate Educator and Coordinator of the Smart and Sustainable Cities module

 Marianne Mensah works on developing international partnerships which foster excellence, innovation, and cross-disciplinary projects to address societal challenges.
 Prior to joining UCA, Marianne worked for international development agencies.
 At the French Development Agency (AFD), she served the group as a Regional Coordinator where she worked on environment, energy, and education projects.
 Prior to AFD, she worked for UNDP on project coordination and performance reviews in Brazil, in Africa and various countries in Eastern Europe and Central Asia.